-The citizens of Bel Air are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.21% of adults in Bel Air have a bachelor's degree or even advanced degree.
+The population of Bel Air is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.21% of adults in Bel Air have a bachelor's degree or even advanced degree.

 The per capita income in Bel Air in 2018 was $40,731, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $162,924 for a family of four.
 However, Bel Air contains both very wealthy and poor people as well.

 Bel Air is a somewhat ethnically-diverse town.
 The people who call Bel Air home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bel Air residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bel Air include German, Irish, English, Italian, and Polish.